-As shown in Figures 1 and 2, Falkner includes a bridge portion disposed between the first end and the second end, the bridge portion configured to span across a joint.
-(EX1002, ¶¶179-180).
+As shown below in Figures 1 and 2, Falkner includes a bridge portion disposed between the first end and the second end, the bridge portion having a portion configured to span across the joint.
+(EX1002, ¶¶186-187).

 The exemplary system 20 illustrated in Falkner depicts a bone plate 22 having first and second plate portions 34, 36 "disposed so that they are, respectively, external to (on) and internal to (in) tibia 26."
 (EX1006, ¶22).
 Falkner refers to the junction of the external and internal plate portions as a "bridge region" or "bridge portion 54 and recognizes that "[t]he bridge portion may be configured to span a bone discontinuity."
 (EX1006, ¶¶35, 45, 68, 69).
-Thus, if the Falkner plate was used to span a joint, the bridge portion disposed between the first end and the second end would be configured to span across the joint.
-(EX1002, ¶180).
+Thus, if the Falkner plate was used to span a joint, a portion of the bridge portion disposed between the first end and the second end would be configured to span across the joint.
+(EX1002, ¶187).

 e.
-1.4: "said bridge portion having a thickness..."
+1.4: "the bridge portion further comprising a thickened portion..."

-At least a portion of the Falkner bridge portion has a thickness greater than at least a portion of the thickness of either the first end or the second end.
-(EX1002, ¶181).
+The Falkner bridge portion further comprises a thickened portion having a thickness greater than at least a portion of a thickness of either the first end or the second end.
+(EX1002, ¶188).
 According to Falkner, "[t]he thickness of the bone plates may be defined by the distance between the inner and outer surfaces of the plates.
 The thickness of the plates may vary between plates and/or within the plates, according to the intended use."
 (EX1006, ¶35).
 Falkner expressly recognizes that "[t]hickness may be varied within the plates" and that "the plates may become thinner as they extend over protrusions (such as processes, condyles, tuberosities, and/or the like), reducing their profile and/or rigidity, among others" or "thicker to increase structural stability."
 (EX1006, ¶35).
 "In this way, the plates may be thicker and thus stronger in regions where they may not need to be contoured, such as along the shaft of the bone."
 (EX1006, ¶35).

-As can be seen in Figure 1, at least a portion of the bridge portion has a thickness greater than at least a portion of the thickness of the second end.
-(EX1002, ¶181).
-In particular, the second end is described as an "internal portion" that is thinner at the end to facilitate insertion into the bone and becomes thicker towards the bridge portion to increase structural stability.
-(EX1006, ¶35; EX1006, Fig. 1).
+As can be seen below in Figure 1, a thickened portion of the bridge portion has a thickness greater than at least a portion of the thickness of the second end.
+(EX1002, ¶188).
+In particular, the second end is described as an "internal portion"

+that is thinner at the end to facilitate insertion into the bone and becomes thicker towards the bridge portion to increase structural stability.
+(EX1006, ¶35).

-As such, Falkner teaches that at least a portion of the claimed bridge portion has a thickness greater than at least a portion of the thickness of either the first end or the second end.
-(EX1002, ¶181).
+As such, Falkner teaches that a thickened portion of the claimed bridge portion has a thickness greater than at least a portion of a thickness of either the first end or the second end.
+(EX1002, ¶188).

 f.
-1.5: "a transfixation screw hole disposed..."
+1.5: "an aperture defining a transfixation screw hole disposed..."

-As shown in Figure 2, Falkner discloses a transfixation screw hole (44) disposed along the spine (22), the transfixation screw hole comprising an inner surface configured to direct a transfixation screw (42) through the screw hole (44).
-(EX1002, ¶¶182-183; EX1006, Fig. 2, ¶¶68, 71-72, 78).
+As shown in Figure 2 below, Falkner discloses an aperture defining a transfixation screw hole (oblique opening 44) disposed along the spine (22) at the thickened portion of the bridge portion, the transfixation screw hole (oblique opening 44) comprising an inner surface configured to direct a transfixation screw

+(threaded fastener 42) through the screw hole (oblique opening 44).
+(EX1002, ¶189).

+(EX1006, Fig. 2; EX1006, ¶¶68, 71, 72, 78).